eggpi/citationhunt/scripts/README.md

 This list, along with the *compressed* pages+articles dump, should be fed into `parse_pages_articles.py`.
 This script will parse all pages in the list looking for snippets lacking citations.
-Page and snippet information will be written to a citationhunt.sqlite3 database file, whose schema you can peek into by looking at `chdb.py` in the directory above.
-This should take about an hour on a multi-core machine.
+Page and snippet information will be written to a `citationhunt.sqlite3` database file, whose schema you can peek into by looking at `chdb.py` in the directory above.
+This should take a couple of hours on a multi-core machine.

 ```
 $ ./parse_pages_articles.py path/to/pages-articles.xml.bz2 unsourced